Jtoast65/League-of-Legends-/index.md

 #### 4. Gold Lead Win Rate

-**Key Finding**: Across all games with 10-minute data, approximately **60-65%** of games are won by the team that was ahead in gold at 10 minutes.
-This is substantially higher than 50%, indicating that early gold advantages are strongly predictive of match outcomes.
+**Key Finding**: Approximately **60-65%** of analyzed games are won by the team that was ahead in gold at 10 minutes.
+This is significantly higher than 50%, showing that early gold advantages are strongly predictive of match outcomes.

 When examining win rate by the **size of the gold lead**:
 - Small leads (0-500 gold): ~50-55% win rate